 high accuracy drive-shaft sensor

 The design was quickly iterated upon in order to optimize the package and improve reliability.
-This second generation design allowed the sensor to be radially installed onto the shaft, allowing the use of integrated tripods on the shafts.
+This second generation design allowed the sensor to be radially installed onto the shaft, allowing the use of integrated tripods on the shafts if needed.
 Sealing was provided with a custom bushing and seal design.
 MagCanica’s latest generation of electronics was integrated.
 The weight was cut by ~100 grams.
-Both internal testing, as well as dyno and track testing, confirmed the improvements, as we received excellent feedback in regards to both reliability and accuracy.
+Both internal testing, as well as dynamometer and in-vehicle testing, confirmed the improvements, as we received excellent feedback in regards to both reliability and accuracy.

-In addition to shorter-duration dyno and track tests, we were highly focused on ensuring excellent reliability even during the use within 24-hour endurance races.
-As testing of this duration is not easy to come by, MagCanica partnered with a premier motorsport supplier, Pankl Racing Systems, to carry out a full 24-hour dynamic dyno test, applying full lap simulations which included drive-shaft dynamics associated with suspension travel and representative temperatures.
+In addition to shorter-duration dyno and track tests, we were highly focused on ensuring excellent reliability even during the use over the course of a full 24-hour endurance race.
+As testing of this duration is not easy to come by, MagCanica partnered with a premier motorsport supplier, Pankl Racing Systems, to carry out a full 24-hour dynamic dyno test, applying full lap simulations which included driveshaft dynamics associated with suspension travel and representative temperatures.
 This testing was completed successfully without any reliability issues.

 Figure 3 Image of two UHA sensors installed